Jacinto-S/Bash-DVD_Screensaver/README.md

 "java TextAnimation" to run.

 Planned:
-- Make this automatically run from bash.
+- Make this automatically run from bash after inactivity.
 - Add a config file with the tput lines and tput cols so users don't have to input it manually.